© Crown copyright 2018

 2.1 ‘Membership of the club shall be open to anyone interested in the sport on application, regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs, except as a necessary consequence of the requirements of [insert name of sport].
 The club may have different classes of membership and subscription on a non-discriminatory and fair basis.
 The club will keep subscriptions at levels that will not pose a significant obstacle to people participating.
 The club committee may refuse membership, or remove it, only for good cause such as conduct or character likely to bring the club or sport into disrepute.
 Appeal against refusal or removal may be made to the members.’

-3. Non-distribution to members - model clause
+3. Check the non-distribution to members - model clause

 3.1 ‘All surplus income or profits are to be reinvested in the club.
 No surpluses or assets will be distributed to members or third parties.’